+TIFS is only enforced if the shortcuts END to DISABLE and DISABLED to TXEN or END to DISABLE and DISABLED to RXEN are enabled.

+TIFS is qualified for use in IEEE 802.15.4 250kbps mode, Long Range (125 kbps and 500 kbps) Bluetooth Low Energy modes, and 1 Mbps and 2 Mbps Bluetooth Low Energy modes, using the default ramp-up mode.

-TIFS is only enforced if the shortcuts END-to-DISABLE and DISABLED-to-TXEN or END-to-DISABLE and DISABLED-to-RXEM are enabled.
-TIFS is qualified for use when MODE is either Ble_1Mbit, Ble_2Mbit, Ble_LR125Kbit, Ble_LR500Kbit, or leee802154_250Kbit, using the default ramp-up mode.
-SHORTS and TIFS are not double-buffered, and can be updated at any point in time before the last bit on air is received.
+SHORTS and TIFS registers are not double-buffered, and can be updated at any point before the last bit on air is received.
 The MODE register is double-buffered and sampled at the TXEN or RXEN task.